ui/stamps-api-docs/source/sync_order.rst

 orders              An array of order objects
 =================== ==================

-Omni replies with an array of the recent 25 order objects wherein each order object has the following `fields`_.
+Omni replies with an array of the latest 15 order objects wherein each order object has the following `fields`_.

 Here are examples of API responses: